Bimal6malla/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game
-It is simple tic tac toe game .
+It is a simple tic tac toe game .